ricardoboss/STEP/StepLang.Wiki/Functions/Seed.md

 # Description

-The `seed` function seeds the random number generator.
+The `seed` function initializes the random number generator.

 # Syntax